In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

-Add A Post Categories Widget To The Blog Sidebar
+Adding Categories To The Blog Sidebar

-(Post Categories widget)
+(Post Categories Screen)

-Let’s configure your categories widget settings as described below:
+Let’s configure your Categories widget settings as described below:

-- Click Save when finished …
+- Click Save to update your settings …

-(Configuring a WordPress Categories widget)
+(Configuring a Categories widget)

-(Categories widget added to sidebar)
+(WordPress Categories widget added to sidebar)

 Tips: